Star Wars Prop - Base Hacker System

 I started with silver foil coated card for the under controls and button panels.

-Control knobs included Nerf fly wheel pairs (Bottom left 3nd photo snf top of photos 5 and 6.
+Control knobs included Nerf fly wheel pairs (2nd photo).

 Electronic prototyping was next, using a white breadboard which has copper grip slots under a panel or wire holes.